DominicRaven/spring-boot-rest-openshift/README.md

 * Waffle.io:
   - Project management board based on Github issues
   - Just login with your github user a accept pull request to start (and add badges)
+* Openshift (Using Web console):
+  - Create a "Do-It-Yourself 0.1" application
+  - Choose this repositorie as Source Code
+  - Update .travis.yml to push succesful builds to Openshift